nuagenetworks/nuage-metroae/Documentation/AWS.md

 - aws_key_name: The name of the key pair used for access to the component
 - aws_mgmt_eni/aws_data_eni/aws_access_eni: The elastic network interface identifiers from the deployed VPC for each required subnet for the component.

-The VSC cannot be supported as a direct AWS component as discussed in the previous section.
-It can be deployed by specifying the component in the myvscs section of build_vars.yml as a KVM instance.
-None of the aws_* fields above apply for the VSC.
-Instead, specify the component as target_server_type "kvm" with the addresses of the bare-metal host.
-The following fields have been provided to support routed network connectivity.
+#### For VSC Only
+In the `myvscs` section, set `target_server_type` to "kvm" and `target_server` to the address(es) of the bare-metal host(s).

+To support routed network connectivity, specify the following fields.

+- mgmt_routed_network_name: The name of the libvirt routed network defined on the bare-metal host to support the mgmt interface of the VSC.
-- mgmt/data_routed_network_name: The name of the libvirt routed network defined on the bare-metal host to support the mgmt/data interface of the VSC.
+- data_routed_network_name: The name of the libvirt routed network defined on the bare-metal host to support the data interface of the VSC.
+- internal_mgmt_ip: The ip address to be assigned to the mgmt interfaces on the VSC itself.
+This internal address can be NATed to the real address of the bare-metal host using iptables rules.
-- internal_mgmt/data_ip: The ip address to be assigned to the mgmt/data interfaces on the VSC itself.
+- internal_data_ip: The ip address to be assigned to the data interfaces on the VSC itself.
 This internal address can be NATed to the real address of the bare-metal host using iptables rules.

 #### Alternative Specification for NSGv Only Deployments
 If you'd like to deploy only NSGv (no other components), then MetroAG can optionally provision a suitable VPC.
 Add the following configuration to the mynsgvs section of build_vars.yml for each NSGv: